ivonunes/plumekit/docs/migrations.md

 let states = try await migrator.status(in: db)  // each migration and whether it's applied
 ```

 A migration with no `down` throws `MigrationError.irreversible`.

-Each migration
-and its ledger row are applied (and rolled back) in one transaction on the native
-drivers, so a failed script leaves nothing half-applied.
-D1 is forward-only: to
-undo something there, write a new migration.
+> **Warning:** D1 is forward-only: to undo something there, write a new migration.

-Statements Postgres refuses inside a transaction block (`CREATE INDEX
-CONCURRENTLY`, `VACUUM`) go in a migration marked `transactional: false`
-(`Migration(version:transactional:up:down:)` or
+### Non-transactional migrations

-`Migration.sql(version:transactional:up:down:)`).
-Keep those to one statement:
-without the wrapper, a mid-script failure leaves whatever ran behind.
+Some statements refuse to run inside a transaction block on Postgres (`CREATE INDEX CONCURRENTLY`, `VACUUM`).
+Put those in a migration marked `transactional: false` (`Migration(version:transactional:up:down:)` or `Migration.sql(version:transactional:up:down:)`).
+Keep those migrations to one statement: without the wrapper, a mid-script failure leaves whatever ran behind.

 ### Adopting an existing database

-To introduce migrations onto a database that already has the tables, pass
-`adoptExistingTable:`.
-When the ledger is empty but that table already exists, every
-migration is recorded as applied *without running*, so a live schema is never
+To introduce migrations onto a database that already has the tables, pass `adoptExistingTable:`.
+When the ledger is empty but that table already exists, every migration is recorded as applied *without running*, so a live schema is never re-created:
-re-created:

 ```swift
 try await migrator.migrate(in: db, adoptExistingTable: "posts")